✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Three log tables in one place

 Recipe runs, trigger logs, and action logs as separate views or tabs.
-Cross-reference a failed action back to its parent run in seconds.
+Cross-reference a failed action back to its parent run in seconds instead of paging through three nested admin screens.

 Failure triage

 Filter the recipe log by status, sort by duration, surface the failures and the slow ones.
-Bulk-mark them reviewed during the daily ops sweep.
+Bulk-mark them reviewed during the daily ops sweep so the next sweep doesn't see the same rows.

 Audit-ready run history

-Export the full run log to CSV with user, recipe, completion status, and duration columns — the compliance evidence you actually need.
+Export the full run log to CSV with user, recipe, completion status, and duration columns.
+The compliance evidence SOC2 and ISO auditors actually ask for, ready in one click.

 Audience